-Finding your next home is a bit like trying to finding a romantic partner.
-There are always pros and cons to each choice but some aspects you can only choose with your heart.
+Choosing your dream home is a bit like trying to find the perfect partner.
+There are pros and cons to each, but on certain aspects you need to follow your heart.
+Such as...

 2. The natural light

-Just like with a partner, the things you’ll need to love about a property are – essentially – the things you can’t change about it.
-And one of the big ones here is natural light.
+Just like with a partner, the things you’ll need to love about a property are the things you can’t change about it.
+And one of the big ones is natural light.

-Arrange viewings for different times of day and take note of which rooms get the most natural light and when.
-However, bear in mind some décor, such as dark walls, heavy curtains or poor lighting can make the home appear darker than it should be.
+But always bear in mind that décor, such as dark walls, heavy curtains or poor lighting can make the home appear darker than it should be.

-If know you’ll spend a lot of time enjoying the garden, you’ll need to find a home that has one you love (for better or worse).
-South-facing is the ultimate as it will get the most sunlight throughout the day (you can check this with your smartphone compass at the viewing).
+If you’ll be spending a lot of time enjoying the garden, find a home that has one you love (for better or worse).

-A great garden can easily add the same value as an extra room – you can always make it look more attractive but it’ll never change size or shape.
+A great garden can easily add the same value as an extra room.
+But while you can always make it look more attractive, it won't change size unless you can buy more land.